Healthy Homes Assessment Paremata

 Fines for Failing to Comply

-As of 1st July 2021, when a new or renewed contract is signed on a Paremata rental property, all Healthy Homes compliance items must be done inside of 90 days.
+Beginning on July 1st, 2021, when a brand new or renewed contract is signed on a Paremata rental property, all Healthy Homes compliance work have to be finished inside of 90 days.

-Beginning on July 1st, 2021, if a new or renewed Tenancy is signed for a Paremata rental property, all Healthy Homes compliance work must be finished inside of 90 days.
+Since the 1st July of 2021, when a new or renewed contract is signed on a Paremata rental property, all Healthy Homes compliance work must be completed by the end of 90 days.

-Failure to adhere to any of the Healthy Homes Standards by the end of the expected timeframe can result in the possibility of a fine up to $7200.
-In addition, if the existing Healthy Homes Statement of Compliance isn’t incorporated in a new, renewed or revised tenancy contract, there could be an additional penalty or infringement fee.
+Failure to adhere to each of Healthy Homes Standards within the deadlines can result in a fine of up to $7200.
+Additionally, if a existing Healthy Homes Statement of Compliance is not included within the renewal, new or revised tenancy agreement, it could result in an additional penalty or infringement fee.

-Every tenant is entitled to request information regarding the Healthy Homes Standard and how they relate to the property they reside in.
-If the landlord or property manager does not supply the information requested within 21 days of having received the inquiry, they could receive an infringement notification and could be fined up to $750.
+Every tenant is entitled to request information about the Healthy Homes Standard and how they relate to the home they reside in.
+If the property manager does not provide the necessary information within 21 days of being informed of the request, they can be issued an infringement notice and be fined up to $750.

-In addition, there’s also a fine of as much as $900 for property owners or property managers that provide false or misleading Healthy Homes Statement of Compliance or any other information.
-The person responsible for this fine is whoever is identified on the tenancy agreement as the one who is leasing the property out which could be the landlord’s name or the company that manages the property.
+Furthermore, there’s also a penalty of as much as $900 for landlords and property managers who have provided a false or inaccurate Healthy Homes Statement of Compliance or any other information.
+The person who is responsible for this fine is the one who is named on the tenancy contract as the person who is letting the property It could also be the landlord’s name or the company that manages the property.

-All information in the Statement of Compliance requirements to be correct before the tenancy agreement can be executed, and it is updated during the entire tenancy, as related work is completed.
+All information in the Compliance Statement requirements to be accurate before the tenancy agreement can be completed, and should be kept updated throughout the duration of the tenancy when any necessary work related to it is finished.

-If you fail to meet the Healthy Homes requirements can hit your wallet and result in massive fines as well as having to continue to comply.
-Do not risk your rental property Call us today and ask us to conduct a house assessment done on the rental property you are renting.
+Clearly, failure to adhere to the Healthy Homes requirements can hit your pocket resulting in large fines in addition to still being required to adhere to the regulations.
+Do not risk your rental property Contact us now and arrange to have an house assessment done on the rental property you are renting.

-About 1 in 3 households homes in New Zealand and Paremata, and research shows us that these rental houses tend to be older, colder, have less effective heating, and generally are of lower quality than owner occupied properties.
+Around 1 in 3 households rent homes in New Zealand and Paremata, and research suggests that rental homes tend to be colder, older, are not as efficient heating, and generally have lower quality than homes that are owned by the owner.

-Cold, damp and mouldy homes are associated with negative health outcomes, especially for diseases like colds and asthma, as well as heart diseases.
-Furthermore, people who report at least four key housing quality problems frequently have less satisfaction in their lives and lower well-being.
+Cold, damp and mouldy homes are linked to negative well-being outcomes, especially for diseases like colds and flu, asthma and heart diseases.
+Additionally, those who experience at least four major issues with their housing often have low life satisfaction and reduced well-being.

-Enhancing the quality of Paremata rental property will allow tenants to enjoy improved mental and physical health and minimise the interruption to learning, work and daily life due to health issues.
-Your investment is also protected from mould, mildew and damp damage, meaning lower maintenance costs over the long term.
+The improvement in the standard of Paremata rental property will allow tenants to enjoy improved physical and mental health, and lessen the disruptions to their work, education and living due to illness.
+Your investment is also safeguarded from mildew, mould and damp damages, which means less costs of maintenance over the long term.

-The Healthy Homes Standards are a listing of minimum and specific requirements for heating, insulation Ventilation, Moisture ingress and Drainage, as well Draught Control on Paremata rental properties.
+The Healthy Homes Standards are a list of the specific and minimum requirements for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught Stopping in Paremata rental properties.

-Begin now by calling about the Paremata Healthy Home assessment on your rental property right now.
+Start now and call about having a Paremata Healthy Home assessment on your rental property today.

 healthy homes assessment compliance